How Long Does it Take for Novocaine to Wear Off – (And Why)?

 How long does it take for novocaine to wear off?

-Novocaine’s effects often don’t last for long, unlike most anesthesia.
+Novocaine’s effects don’t last for long, unlike most anesthesia.
 This injectable anesthesia has the shortest effects.
 Once you are injected with it, numbness will kick in after 5 to 10 minutes.

 It will take approximately 30 to 60 minutes before the effect wears off.
-Due to its short duration of action, novocaine is often used along with epinephrine to help extend its effect to around 90 minutes.
+Due to its short duration of action, novocaine is used along with epinephrine to help extend its effect to around 90 minutes.

 Why does the novocaine effect last for a short period?